awslabs/aws-orbit-workbench/tutorials/quick-demo-deployment.markdown

-  --orbit-version         The version of Orbit to install --oauth-token           The GitHub OAuth token that will allow access to pull the Orbit repo --destroy-pipeline      [OPTIONAL] Creates a pipeline that destroys the Orbit deployment.
+  --orbit-version         The version of Orbit to install --oauth-token           The GitHub OAuth token that will allow access to pull the Orbit repo --branch-override       [OPTIONAL] Overrides the branch that the pipeline pulls from.
+Default is main --destroy-pipeline      [OPTIONAL] Creates a pipeline that destroys the Orbit deployment.
 Default is false
 ```